Codes and Frequencies

 As noted in the description of this variable, the NCHS warns that HILAST "cannot be used to estimate the rate of uninsurance."

-The variable is largely comparable for 1997 forward with three exceptions:
+The variable is largely comparable for 1997 forward with four exceptions:

-- 2000 forward: In contrast to 1997-1999, there is no verification question asked, and the NHIS instrument explicitly instructs that the question associated with HILAST be asked of people reporting only single service plan coverage.
+- 2000-2018: In contrast to 1997-1999, there is no verification question asked, and the NHIS instrument explicitly instructs that the question associated with HILAST be asked of people reporting only single service plan coverage.

 - 1997-1999: As noted above, in this period the NHIS instrument reconfirms that a person has no health insurance of any kind by asking the respondent, "Just to verify, does [person] have Medicare, Medicaid, CHIP (Children's Health Insurance Program), CHAMPUS or CHAMPVA, or any private insurance?"
 If the answer is "no," then the respondent is asked the question associated with HILAST.